 Upload your files

-- Sign in to your Vidyard account
+- Sign in to your Vidyard account, then select Library

 - Select New > Upload from the top-right corner of your library

 - When prompted, choose a file to upload from your computer

 - Tip: hold down Command (⌘) or Shift (⇧) to select and upload multiple files from your computer at once

 Tired of clicking through folders and menus on your computer?
 Easily upload multiple video or audio files with drag and drop.

 - Sign in to vidyard.com in a browser tab, then select Library